 This arch marks the start of the hiking trail:

-The first bit’s really steep, with most of the day’s elevation gain coming right at the start up steep stone and wooden steps like this:
+The first section’s pretty steep, with the day’s biggest climb coming right at the start up steep stone and wooden steps like this:

 Mt Jiantan is the part of the ridge right behind the massive Taipei Grand Hotel, and it’s criss-crossed with walking trails and home to all sorts of random karaoke pavilions and exercise areas.
-It’s well-lit at night up as far as the top of Mt Jiantan, and locals come up here to stretch their legs every evening (at one point I stayed not so far away and sometimes used to go running around these Jiantan trails).
+It’s well-lit at night as far as the top of Mt Jiantan, and locals come up here to stretch their legs every evening (at one point I stayed nearby for a few months and sometimes went running around these Jiantan trails).
 You could spend quite a while exploring the area, but to get up to the top just follow the signs for 老地方 ‘plane-spotting platform’:

 Don’t worry about the 95 mins given there; more like 45 mins for the average hiker.